 The Company's bank-syndicated credit agreement is scheduled to mature in April 2005.
 The Company has the ability and intent to refinance the revolving credit agreement on a long-term basis.
-Accordingly, the current portion of these borrowings under the agreement, which aggregated \$30,000 at June 30, 2004, continue to be classified as long-term debt in the Company's condensed consolidated balance sheet at June 30, 2004.
+Accordingly, the current portion of these borrowings under the agreement, which aggregated \$30,000 at September 30, 2004, continues to be classified as long-term debt in the Company's condensed consolidated balance sheet at September 30, 2004.

 The Company has \$30,000 Senior Series A Notes ("Notes") outstanding under its private placement shelf facility, bearing interest at 7.07%.
 The Notes have an average life of 5 years with repayment in equal installments of \$10,000 beginning on April 9, 2005 until the final maturity on April 9, 2007.
-Accordingly, the Company classified \$10,000 to current portion of long-term obligations in the balance sheet.
+Accordingly, the Company has classified \$10,000 to current portion of long-term obligations in the Company's condensed consolidated balance sheet at September 30, 2004.